- one 13.5 ounce can coconut milk

 In a medium pot, add in coconut milk and the dark chocolate bar.

-Add in the bone broth protein powder to the coconut milk mixture.
+Add in the protein powder made from bone broth to the coconut milk mixture.

 Next, add in cacao powder.

 Take the vanilla bean and slice length-wise in half.
 Using your fingernail or spoon, scrape out the seeds and put directly in hot cocoa mixture.

 Turn heat up to medium-low and let mixture melt.